 Our product candidates will require additional clinical and non-clinical development, regulatory approval, commercial manufacturing arrangements, establishment of a commercial organization, significant marketing efforts, and further investment before we generate any revenues from product sales.
-We initiated our Phase 3 clinical trial with AXS-02 for the treatment of the pain of knee OA associated with BMLs in March 2016.
-Further, we initiated our Phase 3 clinical trial with AXS-05 for the treatment of TRD in March 2016 and our Phase 2/3 trial with AXS-05 for the treatment of agitation associated with AD in July 2017.
+We initiated our Phase 3 clinical trial with AXS-02 for the treatment of the pain of knee OA associated with BMLs in March 2016, our Phase 3 clinical trial with AXS-05 for the treatment of TRD in March 2016, our Phase 2/3 trial with AXS-05 for the treatment of agitation associated with AD in July 2017, our Phase 2 with AXS-05 for the treatment of MDD in June 2018, our Phase 2 trial with AXS-12 for the treatment of narcolepsy in January 2019, and our Phase 3 trial with AXS-07 for the acute treatment of migraine in March 2019.
 As a result of one or more risks discussed in this section, we cannot assure you that we will meet projected timelines related to these trials.

 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
-Even if our product candidates approved, they may be subject to limitations on the indicated uses for which they may be marketed, distribution restrictions, or to other conditions of approval, may contain significant safety warnings, including boxed warnings, contraindications, and precautions, may not be approved with label statements necessary or desirable for successful commercialization, or may contain requirements for costly post-market testing and surveillance, or other requirements, including the submission of a risk evaluation and mitigation strategy, or REMS, to monitor the safety or efficacy of the products.
+Even if our product candidates are approved, they may be subject to limitations on the indicated uses for which they may be marketed, distribution restrictions, or to other conditions of approval, may contain significant safety warnings, including boxed warnings, contraindications, and precautions, may not be approved with label statements necessary or desirable for successful commercialization, or may contain requirements for costly post-market testing and surveillance, or other requirements, including the submission of a risk evaluation and mitigation strategy, or REMS, to monitor the safety or efficacy of the products.
 If we do not receive regulatory approval for, and successfully commercialize, our product candidates, we will not be able to generate revenue from these product candidates in the foreseeable future, or at all.
 Any significant delays in obtaining approval for and commercializing our product candidates will have a material adverse impact on our business and financial condition.

 We have not previously submitted an NDA to the FDA, or similar drug approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that our current or future product candidates will be successful in clinical trials or receive regulatory approval.
-Moreover, we have only completed limited early stage studies with our product candidates to date.
-For AXS-05, we completed three Phase 1 pharmacokinetic studies, two of which were conducted with two tablets, one tablet consisting of dextromethorphan, or DM, and one tablet consisting of bupropion.
-Our third Phase 1 trial with AXS-05 was conducted with one tablet containing both DM and bupropion.
-We are also conducting our Phase 3 clinical trial with AXS-05 using one tablet containing both DM and bupropion.
-This change in formulation may result in a pharmacokinetic profile that is different from those observed in our completed Phase 1 trials.
-As a result, the FDA may request additional clinical trials, analyses, reports, data, or preclinical trials and attendant costs and delays.
+Moreover, we have only completed a limited number of studies with our product candidates to date.
+For AXS-05, we completed three Phase 1 pharmacokinetic studies and one Phase 2 trial in major depressive disorder.
+A Phase 2 trial of AXS-05 in smoking cessation was completed under a collaboration with Duke University.
+For AXS-07, we have only conducted two Phase 1 clinical trials.
+For AXS-09, we have only completed one Phase 1 clinical trial.
+Finally, for AXS-12, we have not completed a clinical trial.
 For AXS-02, we have only completed one Phase 1 clinical trial.
 Furthermore, we have only conducted one Phase 1 pharmacokinetic study for our product candidate AXS-06 and additional manufacturing work is required before we may submit an investigational new drug application, or IND, and begin late-stage clinical trials.
-For AXS-07, we have not conducted a Phase 1 pharmacokinetic study of one tablet consisting of MoSEIC meloxicam and rizatriptan and additional manufacturing work is required before we may submit an IND and begin late-stage clinical trials.
-Finally, for AXS-09, we have only completed one Phase 1 clinical trial.